WjSun-UPC/medical-anatomical-landmark-detection/README.md

 Please contact sunwenjian@csj.uestc.edu.cn for the dataset.
 We will get back to you shortly.
 The email should contain the following information.

 Name: (Tell us who you are.)

 Affiliation: (The name/url of your institution or university, etc.)

 Job Title: (E.g., Professor, Associate Professor, PhD, etc.)

 Email: (Dataset will be sent to this email.)

 How to use: (Only for non-commercial use.)

-Note: For better academic communication, a real-name system is encouraged and your email suffix must match your affiliation (e.g., hello@nankai.edu.cn).
+Note: For better academic communication, a real-name system is encouraged and your email suffix must match your affiliation (e.g., hello@uestc.edu.cn).
 If not, you need to explain why.